-This page is for volunteers.
+This page is for volunteers, and anyone who would like to volunteer.
 Here you will find answers to frequently asked questions (FAQs) related to volunteering generally.
 If you have questions about the Volunteer Connect, the database we use to post opportunities on, please see our Volunteer Connect FAQs.

 If you cannot find the answer to a question you have about volunteering, send us an email at firstname.lastname@example.org or give us a call on 0300 365 9930.

 Yes.
 You should be able to claim Job Seekers Allowance as long as you remain available for and are actively seeking work.
 Income Support, Incapacity Benefit and Disability Living Allowance should all remain unaffected.